Deeprajshrivastav/tinker-calculator/README.md

 # tinker-calculator
-a gui calculator in tkinter
+A simple gui calculator in tkinter.